entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Lund and Lund (1985) proposed the lack of a distinct angular diastema in the orientation of the dentary (which thus has a relatively continuous occlusal line with the angular) to be the plesiomorphic condition.
+> - Clement *et al.* (2024): "Lund and Lund (1985) proposed the lack of a distinct angular diastema in the orientation of the dentary (which thus has a relatively continuous occlusal line with the angular) to be the plesiomorphic condition.
 Cloutier (1991a, b, char.
 37) suggested that the apomorphic condition corresponds to the presence of a dentary oriented diagonally with the angular.
 Because of the large disparity of inclination of the dentary we divided the original apomorphic condition into two character-states (slightly dipping and sharply inclined).
 The three character-states forms a morphocline on the anterior inclination of the dentary.
 The horizontally straight condition corresponds to the plesiomorphic condition where the dentary is nearly parallel to the main orientation of the lower jaw (e.g., Miguashaia, Caridosuctor, Coelacanthus).
 In a few species, the dentary is slightly dipping or inclined anteroventrally; the angle of inclination could vary between 10 (e.g., *Serenichthys*) and 40 degrees (e.g., *Diplocercides*).
 The sharply downturned orientation of the dentary corresponds to the condition where the main orientation of the dentary is approximately to a right angle with the main orientation of the lower jaw (e.g., *Allenypterus*, *Diplurus*, *Foreyia*).
 The three character-states form a morphocline."

 > - The coding of *Qujingodus* is 2.